richardlin047/modin-spreadsheet/README.rst

 For people who would rather not go to another page to try out the events notebook, here are a couple of gifs to give you an idea of what you can do with it.

-The first gif shows how you can use qgrid to filter the data that's being shown by a matplotlib scatter plot:
+The first gif shows how you can use modin-spreadsheet to filter the data that's being shown by a matplotlib scatter plot:

         .. figure:: docs/images/linked_to_scatter.gif
          :align: left
          :target: docs/images/linked_to_scatter.gif
          :width: 600px

-          A brief demo showing qgrid hooked up to a matplotlib plot
+          A brief demo showing modin-spreadsheet hooked up to a matplotlib plot

-The second gif shows how you can move qgrid to a separate view in JupyterLab, which makes it more convenient to use in conjunction with other visualizations (in this case, a couple of ``Output`` widgets):
+The second gif shows how you can move modin-spreadsheet to a separate view in JupyterLab, which makes it more convenient to use in conjunction with other visualizations (in this case, a couple of ``Output`` widgets):

         .. figure:: docs/images/events_api.gif